Last updated on Jan 16, 2018.

 Request Latency (left), Field Cache (center) and Filter Cache (right)

-10. Indexing Performance – Refresh Times and Merge Times
+10. Indexing Performance – Refresh Times & Merge Times

 Several different things take place in Elasticsearch during indexing and there are many metrics to monitor its performance.
-When running indexing benchmarks, a fixed number of records is typically used to calculate the indexing rate.
+When running indexing benchmarks (see Tuning Elasticsearch Indexing Pipeline for Logs and Elasticsearch Refresh Interval vs Indexing Performance, a fixed number of records is typically used to calculate the indexing rate.
 In production, though, you’ll typically want to keep an eye on the real indexing rate.
 Elasticsearch itself doesn’t expose the rate itself, but it does expose the number of documents, from which one can compute the rate, as shown here:

 Indexing rate (documents/second) and document count